 Note: You need more then 2GB free space on your disks.
 Splunk is a heavy application.

 Note: Find out how to update Splunk container with the latest image.

-Note: I recommend you to use Reverse Proxy to allow Splunk work over HTTPS connection.
+Note: I recommend you use Reverse Proxy to allow Splunk to work over an HTTPS connection.